fxpio/fxp-security-bundle/Resources/doc/index.md

 3. Enable the bundle
 4. Update your user model
 5. Create the role model
+6. Create the permission model
-6. Configure your application's config.yml
+7. Configure your application's config.yml
-7. Configure and initialize the permissions
+8. Configure and initialize the permissions

 ### Step 1: Download and install FOS UserBundle